 - Instant Estimate: You can see how your monthly contributions grow over time and estimate your total corpus at retirement.

-- Visualize Long-Term Growth: Helps you see year-wise corpus accumulation and pension projections, making financial planning more transparent and actionable.
+- Visualise Long-Term Growth: Helps you see year-wise corpus accumulation and pension projections, making financial planning more transparent and actionable.

 The NPS calculator offers a clear estimate of your future retirement corpus, potential tax savings, and monthly pension based on your inputs.
-While the results are indicative, they help inform decisions about long-term savings and financial security.
+Remember, the actual returns and pension may be different because they depend on market performance and annuity rates

 NPS Tax Benefits